 - Set the Export End Date to the Export Effective Date plus the specified number of days

-- The days field is an open text field that will hold up to four characters.
+- The days field allows up to four characters.
 This field is used to determine the date range from the effective date the scheduled file should run.

-- Example: if the scheduled date of the file is November seventeenth, and the days field is entered as seven, the date range for data pulled into the file will be November seventeenth until November twenty-fourth.
+- For example, if the scheduled date of the file is 11/17, and the days field is entered as seven, the date range for data pulled into the file will be 11/17 until 11/24.

 - Encrypt Export file with Public PGP (Pretty Good Privacy) Key